nbcli/nbcli/README.md

     token='0123456789abcdef0123456789abcdef01234567')   # your API token
 ```

-If you need to disable SSL verification
+If you need to disable SSL verification, add (or uncomment) the following to your user_config.py file.

 ```python
 requests = dict(verify=False)
 ```

+More configuration options can be found [here](https://github.com/ericgeldmacher/nbcli/blob/release/docs/init.md).

 ## Testing